Jessica Mary Albery: Early life and education

 Jessica Mary Albery was born in London on 11 June 1908, the only daughter and the eldest of the three children of Irving Albery, a wealthy stockbroker who was later Conservative MP for Gravesend (1924–45) and was knighted in 1936 for political and public services, and of his wife, Gertrude ("Jill") Mary, née Jones (1884–1967).
 Both parents came from theatrical families.
 Her paternal grandparents were actress and theatrical manager Mary Moore (later Lady Wyndham) and actor and playwright James Albery.
 Her maternal grandfather was playwright Henry Arthur Jones, a creative artistic background which inspired her.

 Albery was the god-daughter of Eleanor ("Nellie") Farjeon, the author, poet, biographer, historian, satirist, journalist, broadcaster and award-winner.
-As her separate biographical entry in Wikipedia points out, Nellie Farjeon lived much of her life among the literary and theatrical circles of London, and she had a wide range of friends with great literary talent.
+Farjeon lived much of her life among the literary and theatrical circles of London, and she had a wide range of friends with great literary talent.
 Albery remained close to her godmother for the whole of her life.

-In due course, but only at a time when it became necessary for Albery actually to do something, her mother eventually encouraged her to study architecture, but neither of her parents ever expected or encouraged her to become a 'serious professional'.
+Albery's mother encouraged her to study architecture, however neither of her parents ever expected or encouraged her to become a 'serious professional'.

-Although Albery was by no means unsociable, unintelligent, homesick or a late developer, her parents chose to have her educated not at an ordinary school, as (even then) was the case with most middle-class girls, but by means of virtually unqualified private governesses, followed, but only briefly, by a period of time at a small private finishing school in Paris.
-That was not the choice which her parents made for her two younger male siblings, both of whom were sent to school in the ordinary way.
+Albery was not educated at an ordinary school as was typical of middle-class girls of the time, but rather she was educated by a private governess, and subsequently at a small private finishing school in Paris for a brief time.
+Her two younger male siblings were sent to school in the ordinary way.

-She trained at the Architectural Association School of Architecture, in London, for five years in the late 1920s alongside fellow students and life-long close friends Judith Ledeboer, Justin Blanco White, and Mary Beaumont Crowley (later Medd), all of whom, unlike Albery, had had the benefit of parents who ensured that they received a proper education.
-At the Architectural Association they all developed a commitment to housing reform and to social concerns which impacted upon their later careers.
+She trained at the Architectural Association School of Architecture, in London, for five years in the late 1920s alongside fellow students and life-long close friends Judith Ledeboer, Justin Blanco White, and Mary Beaumont Crowley (later Medd), all of whom had received a proper education, unlike Albery.
+At the AA they all developed a commitment to housing reform and to social concerns which impacted upon their later careers.